 “I didn’t cancel this cruise,” Prendergast insisted.
 “But I’m being charged a $5,587 penalty.
 I need help!”

-The problem was that she had no correspondence with iCruise.
+In this case, the problem was that Prendergast had no correspondence with iCruise.
 None.
 I saw no indication that she had canceled the cruise.
 She also had nothing from her agent showing that he canceled the cruise.
 In fact, she only had documentation from NCL that clarified that her cruise was canceled before NCL canceled it.

 I asked Prendergast to go back through her records and try to find anything from iCruise.
 She did so but found nothing from the agent except the initial confirmation.
 But then she asked her friends if they had anything from him.